Award Winners

 Brain Vision Prize for "Best Doctoral Presentation":

-Etienne Vachon Presseau (University of Montréal)
+Etienne Vachon Presseau

 In the context of this years "18ième Journée scientifique du CERNEC" held on March 11th/12th in Montreal, Etienne Vachon Presseau (University of Montréal, Centre de recherche, IUGM) received the award for "Best Doctoral Presentation".
 The presentation focused on "PERCEVOIR DE LA DOULEUR CHEZ AUTRUI MODULE L'EXCITABILITÉ SPINALE ET L'EXPÉRIENCE DE LA DOULEUR D'UN OBSERVATEUR" by E. Vachon-Presseau (Université de Montréal, Centre de recherche, IUGM, Université de Montréal), M.O.
 Martel (Université McGill), M. Roy (Université de Montréal, Centre de recherche, IUGM, Université de Montréal), E. Caron (Université de Montréal), P. Jackson (Université Laval), P. Rainville (Université de Montréal, Centre de recherche, IUGM, Université de Montréal).